 Dojo Etiquette and Rules

-Anyone who trains at the Dojo is subject to the Terms and Conditions of Membership as set forth in the Registration Form in the Beginner's link of this website, regardless of whether the individual signs the Registration Form.
+Anyone who trains at the Dojo is subject to the Terms and Conditions of Membership as set forth in the Membership Registration Form in the Member's link of this website, regardless of whether the individual signs the Registration Form.
 The act of practicing at the Dojo or participating at any event conducted by Halifax ISKF shall be deemed acceptance of the Terms and Conditions of Membership.

 Master Funakoshi defined five important principles about achieving Karate-do, about living an honourable life.
 Each student should reflect on the meaning of the Dojokun while repeating them in unison in English and Japanese at the end of each training session.
 They are: